redhat-scholars/istio-tutorial/readme.md

 Note: does not seem to work in 0.4.0

 ```
-oc get pods -l app=recommendations -n tutorial
+oc get pods -l app=recommendation -n tutorial
 ```
-You should have 2 pods for recommendations based on the steps above
+You should have 2 pods for recommendation based on the steps above

 ```
 oc get routerules -n tutorial